Spacestarz/Portfolio/Snowblind/README.md

   <img src="images/FM_FoodTutorial.gif" width="500">
 </p>

-* I made the interaction promt.
+* I made the interaction promt that shows up when near and item and shows what the item is called.
 * Made so the player is able to pick up and down items.
 * In the inventory squares you can also see how many you have in each inventory slot.
 ---